Particular/docs.particular.net/nservicebus/sagas/index.md

 A typical scenario is a saga controlling the process of billing a customer through Visa or MasterCard.
 In this case you probably have separate endpoints for making the webservice/rest-calls to each payment provider and a saga coordinating retries and fallback rules.
 Each payment request would be a separate saga instance, so how would we know which instance to hydrate and invoke when the response returns?

 The usual way is to correlate on some kind of ID and let the user tell you how to find the correct saga instance using that ID.
 While this is easily done we decided that this was common enough to warrant native support in NServiceBus for these type of interactions.
 In V3.0, NServiceBus handles all this for you without getting in your way.
 If you do `IBus.Reply` in response to a message coming from a saga, NServiceBus will detect it and automatically set the correct headers so that you can correlate the reply back to the saga instance that issued the request.
-You can see all this in action in the [Video Store sample.](https://github.com/Particular/NServiceBus.Msmq.Samples/tree/master/VideoStore.Msmq).
 The exception to this rule is the request/response message exchange between two sagas.
 In such case the automatic correlation won't work and the reply message needs to be explicitly mapped using `ConfigureHowToFindSaga`.